What is Heroku?

 We are always seeking new contributions to add to the wealth of technical resources available to Heroku developers.
 There are two ways to join our ecosystem:

 Developers around the world are using Heroku to actively tap the potential of modern app development and deliver amazing digital experiences.
 Developers have created over 13 million apps on Heroku, serving billions of requests per day.
 Our customers range from startups to industry giants and everyone in-between, and their stories inspire the next wave of groundbreaking apps.

 “With Heroku, we don’t need a dedicated DevOps team.
 We can keep the wheels of innovation turning and allow our engineers to focus on building the best user experience for our customers.”PensionBee’s story →

 “The biggest advantage of using Heroku has been our ability to push out a lot more features, a lot more competitions.
 We can focus on our core work because we're not spending engineering time worrying about infrastructure.”DrivenData’s story →

 Heroku is founded by James Lindenbaum, Adam Wiggins, and Orion Henry

-Yukihiro “Matz” Matsumoto, the chief designer of the Ruby programming language, joins the company as Chief Architect, Ruby
+Yukihiro “Matz” Matsumoto, chief designer of Ruby, joins Heroku as Chief Architect, Ruby.

 Heroku Postgres launches as a standalone product.